Sunday, 23 November 2014

 While following the American Top 40 on CFBC radio, I started noticing that I was pulling for songs that weren't climbing the countdown very high, much to my puzzlement, because, to me anyway, these were superb songs that deserved a higher placing.
 These remarkable tunes included: "It's My Life" - Talk Talk [#31](hands down one of my favorite songs of 1984, and my official discovery of what would become one of the bands I love the most!), "Whisper to a Scream (Birds Fly)" - Icicle Works [#37], "Wouldn't it be Good" - Nik Kershaw (an amazing song that wouldn't even crack the Top 40 in America, peaking at #46, though it would become a Top 10 hit in my native Canada, and was my #1 song of the year!), "New Song" - Howard Jones [#27], "Pride (In the Name of Love)" - U2 [#33], "Stranger in Town" - Toto [#30], "Don't Let Go" - Wang Chung [#38], "What in the Name of Love" - Naked Eyes [#39].
 And a few wonderful singles that didn't even hit the Top 40 that I loved: "The Ghost in You" - Psychedelic Furs [#59], "Smalltown Boy" - Bronski Beat [#48], "High on Emotion" - Chris Deburgh [#44], "It Doesn't Really Matter" - Platinum Blonde (my favorite Canadian hit of the year, which didn't chart in the States), and the aforementioned INXS singles "I Send a Message" [#77] and "Original Sin" [#58].
 Granted, there were many bonafide "hit songs" that won me over completely as well in 1984, such as: "Nobody Told Me" - John Lennon, "Cruel Summer" - Bananarama, "Talking in Your Sleep" - The Romantics, "Stay the Night" - Chicago, "Owner of a Lonely Heart" - Yes, "99 Red Balloons" - Nena, "Hold Me Now" - Thompson Twins, "Jump" - Van Halen, "When Doves Cry" - Prince and the Revolution, "Say it isn't So" - Hall & Oates, "Don't Answer Me" - Alan Parsons Project, "New Moon on Monday" - Duran Duran, "Blue Jean" - David Bowie, "Borderline" - Madonna, "Eyes Without a Face" - Billy Idol, "Head Over Heels" - The Go-Go's, and even, admittedly, "Wake Me Up Before You Go-Go" - Wham!, just to name a choice few.

 By the summer of 1985 my world view, priorities and interests changed by sheer necessity as I became 17, and that much further away from my much missed childhood.
 Music, for me, was becoming more than just mere, personal entertainment, it was taking on, for better or worse, a more worldly sense of importance as I applied it to not just my own insular life, but more objectively towards the rest of the world.
 In other words, I was now seeing music in terms of an "art form" of human expression, and a way to possibly change the world, which I was already noticing was in apparent trouble, regardless of my utter lack of informed understanding and cultivation; I quietly observed the people around me, both young and old, and I followed the news and pondered what I was seeing, even from a distance, thanks to the widening of media and technology that was advancing at a quicker pace.
 Earlier albums like Synchronicity and The Hurting, with their sense of social consciousness awoke something in me, and I even started writing songs along the lines of what I heard from The Police and Tears for Fears.
 Hearing my first XTC album in 1984, their excellent 1982 opus English Settlement, was a watershed moment for me as well.
 And all of this was exacerbated by my getting Sting's outstanding solo debut album, The Dream of the Blue Turtles, and Tears for Fears' stunning sophomore effort, Songs From the Big Chair - two more of the definitive albums of my youth.
-These albums, their substance-filled hits (at least in the context of their being relatively "commercial" in production), as well as the equally fantastic non-singles, were a revelation for me and my ever widening purview, despite my still considerable naivete and inexperience.
+These albums, their substance-filled hits (at least in the context of their being relatively "commercial" in production), as well as the equally fantastic deep-cuts, were a revelation for me and my ever widening purview, despite my still considerable naivete and inexperience.
 The point was that my trajectory of taste, opinion, and stance was set; there was no turning back for me.
 I was made privy to the label known as "college rock", and it provided a discernible alternative (before "alternative rock" was coined, and bandied about, at the turn of the 90s) to the mainstream, more overtly commercial, stuff.
 Music was now my 'soapbox" to express both my individuality, taste and worldview, regardless of the contrary opinions I would inevitably encounter.
 And make no mistake about it, I would be taken to task more than once for taking music "so seriously", but I didn't care.
 Conviction was a new concept I gradually incorporated into my personal constitution.

 Through the rest of the decade, I would increase my music collection, and overall music knowledge, steadily.
 I began reading album reviews and articles in Rolling Stone magazine, Musician, Creem, and Music Express (a great Canadian music mag).
 I took it all in like a massive sponge.
 In 1986, I continued keeping close tabs on the Top 40, as well as the Top 200 album, chart, although I stopped writing it down and curtailed my listening to Casey Kasem every Sunday, and actually purchased an occasional Billboard Magazine issue.
 I sensed my friends were humoring and tolerating my incessant rants on the great music I was listening to, while trying to turn them on to some of it.
 Many of the bands and artists I was discovering were done in almost complete isolation.
 Bands like China Crisis, Level 42, OMD, Lone Justice, The Blow Monkeys, The Dream Academy, The Box, Tim Finn/Split Enz/Crowded House (my brother Jeff, though, became a fan of the them), and the Pet Shop Boys were artists that I basically listened to completely on my own. with very few, if anyone else, showing any genuine interest in them despite my constant endorsements.
 I was always promoting band after band in high school to little avail, even to my own girlfriend at the time, funnily enough.
 Most of my friends listened to hard rock/heavy metal, which was fine; my best friend did as well, and he basically gave me my "heavy metal education" as I became acquainted with the loud sounds of Iron Maiden, Judas Priest, Black Sabbath, Metallica, Raven, Twisted Sister, W.A.S.P. and Quiet Riot (two bands my own brother was into for a bit during his "metal phase")), The Rods, Killer Dwarfs, The Scorpions, Helix, Kiss, Def Leppard, AC/DC, Deep Purple, Led Zeppelin, Alice Cooper, Rush, Ozzy Osbourne, Lee Aaron, The Plasmatics, Accept, Merciful Fate, Venom, etc, etc. Ultimately, it wasn't my cup of tea, comparatively speaking, but I learned to really like some of it, actually.